gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

 was designed to do something very similar for Flatcar Linux / CoreOS.
-This project supports having a S3 bucket, such that kernel modules are still downloaded & compiled at runtime, but only once - the resulting files are stored in the S3 bucket.
-This has the advantages of the default GPU operator behaviour (no need to build an image for each kernel & driver version) along with the advantages of the precompiled images approach (no need to download & compile for every node in the cluster).
-Indeed a whole set of clusters could share the same S3 bucket such that the initial compilation is done in a preproduction cluster such that production clusters would always have access to prebuild kernel modules.
+This project supports having a S3 bucket, such that kernel modules are still downloaded & compiled at runtime, but only once - the resulting files are stored in the S3 bucket and the installer checks this bucket for pre-built kernel modules.
+This has the advantages of the default GPU operator behaviour (no need to build a container image for each kernel & driver version) along with the advantages of the precompiled images approach (no need to download & compile for every node in the cluster).
+All of a user's clusters could share the same S3 bucket such that the initial compilation is done in a preproduction cluster and then production clusters would always have access to prebuilt kernel modules.

 ### Step 3 - Add support for NFS PV storage to the NVIDIA GPU Operator